track

 Here with you at every step forward.

-The first step is a 15-minute phone call with one of our team members, to introduce you to the program and answer any questions.
+The first step is a 15-minute phone call with one of our team members at our Ketamine therapy clinic, to introduce you to the program and answer any questions.

-Next, you will meet with one of our Certified Psychotherapists for an in-depth consultation discussing your needs and expectations, and outlining your treatment plan.
-Then you are ready to begin treatment and journey to better health.
+Next, you will meet with one of our Certified Psychotherapists for an in-depth consultation, during which you will discuss your needs and expectations and outline your treatment plan.
+Then, you will be ready to begin treatment and begin your journey to better health.

 Evolve is with you for all you ketamine therapy los Angeles needs